 2. Avoid Passwords Containing Info Easily Found Online

 Part of having a strong password is not using information someone could easily (or even not-so-easily) figure out by checking out your social media accounts.
-That means if you constantly post about your cat, Fluffy, don’t make your password Fluffy_Lv3r.
+That means if you constantly post about your dog, Fluffy, don't make your password "Fluffy_Lv3r."

 3. Use a Unique Password for Every Website or App

-Need help remembering all those passwords?
-There are a number of options for keeping track.
-You can download a password manager app, or if you don’t feel comfortable keeping that info in the cloud, you can also just create a document on your computer and encrypt that with a password.
+Need help remembering (and generating) all those passwords?
+Consider using a password manager app.
+Many available apps will help you generate and store unique passwords for every website.
+If you don't feel comfortable keeping that info in the cloud, you can also just create a document on your computer and encrypt that with a password.
 If you are more the pen-and-paper type, you can keep a list at home.

 "In some scenarios, writing down passwords isn't a terrible thing (it's offline) provided you protect what you have written and where you store it," said Whitney Hewatt, a lead security engineer at FINRA.
 "Certainly don't store such things right next to any systems you use making it easy to find such lists."